elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-properties-methods.md

 ---

-### What special collection are document forms apart of?
+### Document forms are part of what unique collection?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Document forms are members of the special collection document.forms.
-That is a so-called “named collection”: it is both named and ordered.
-We can use both the name and the number in the document to get the form.
+  <div><strong>Interview Response:</strong> Document forms are part of the document.forms special collection.
+That's a "named collection": it's both named and ordered.
+To access the form, we may utilize both the name and the number from the document.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />